DataTools4Heart/DP-Clinical-ICL/README.md

 ### Step 4: Data Generation

 This is where you create new discharge summaries.
 You have several options to control how they're generated:

+> **Generation Time Estimates**:
+> The application will show you an estimated completion time based on your settings.
+For example:
+> - With 100 samples and 5-shot setting:
+>   - Expect ~5 hours on an NVIDIA RTX 3090
+>   - Each sample takes about 1-2 minutes to generate
+>   - The number of shots affects generation time
+>   - More samples = longer total time
+> - These estimates assume GPU availability
+> - Times will be longer on less powerful GPUs
+> - CPU-only generation is not recommended (could take days)

 > **Important Note About Generation Times**:
 > - With a compatible GPU (14GB+ VRAM): Expect about 1-2 minutes per summary